zengbing15/lumos_doc/docs/tutorials/config.md

 ---
 ## Config Manager

-The config manager deals with differences between chains, such as the Mainnet, Testnet, or numerous DEV chains.
-Each chain is abstracted into an individual configuration file.

-When a configuration file is loaded, the config manager handles the chain specific logic that saves corresponding coding effort for configuration management.

-The config manager supports the DApp to boot with a specific chain configuration.
+The config manager  (`@ckb-lumos/config-manager`) supports the DApp to boot with a specific chain configuration.
 All the other components in Lumos can leverage the configuration from the config manager directly.

-There are two options for setting up the config manager:

-- For a DApp to connect to a ***Mainnet*** or ***Testnet*** node, **setup the config manager by using pre-defined configurations**.
-The pre-defined configurations is specified by the `LUMOS_CONFIG_NAME` variable.
-- For a DApp to connect to a CKB node on ***DEV chain***, **setup the configuration manager by using a local config file**.
-The local config file is specified by the `LUMOS_CONFIG_FILE` variable.
+A DApp can set up the config manger by one of the following variables:

+- **LUMOS_CONFIG_NAME**:  To boot the DApp with the configurations of the ***Mainnet*** or ***Testnet*** network, specify the <var>LUMOS_CONFIG_NAME</var> variable with the pre-defined configurations.

+  The pre-defined configurations includes:

+  - `LINA`: Mainnet pre-defined configurations

+  - `AGGRON4`: Testnet pre-defined configurations

+    **Note**: When Testnet is reset, the Lumos config manager can be upgraded with the new Testnet configurations by a initializing step.

+  For more information, see [Set Up the Config Manager by Using Pre-defined Configurations](../tutorials/config#set-up-the-config-manager-by-using-pre-defined-configurations).

+- **LUMOS_CONFIG_FILE**: To boot the DApp with the configurations of the ***DEV chain***, specify the <var>LUMOS_CONFIG_FILE</var> variable with a local config file.

+  For more information, see [Set Up the Config Manager by Using a Local Config File](../tutorials/config#set-up-the-config-manager-by-using-a-local-config-file).

 ## Prerequisites